 - Hobbyist.
 This free plan includes access to the Storenvy marketplace and basic online store, up to 1,000 unique products, and a cart-abandonment feature that reminds buyers that they’ve left items in their cart, which can help increase conversions even when buyers don’t make purchases right away.

 - Plus.
-For $14.99 per month, this plan includes everything that comes with Hobbyist, plus custom social media blasts, a discounting feature that can help drive sales, and a custom domain for online stores.
+For $14.99 per month, this plan includes everything that comes with Hobbyist, plus custom social media blasts, a discounting feature that can help drive sales, a custom domain for online stores, and up to 2,000 unique products.

 - Pro.
-For $29.99 per month, this plan includes everything that comes with the second-tier plan plus an automated discount feature that lets sellers send bulk discount offers to shoppers watching specific items.
+For $29.99 per month, this plan includes everything that comes with the second-tier plan plus up to 5,000 unique products and an automated discount feature that lets sellers send bulk discount offers to shoppers watching specific items.

 If your wares do meet ArtFire’s standards, you can choose the plan that best suits your sales volumes and marketing budget from three options.
 All omit ads from shop and listing pages, making for a less commercial shopping experience.